SoftFluent/CodeFluent-Entities-Documentation/model_your_business.md

 # Model your business

-Create the project from the Visual Studio templates in the CodeFluent Entities category, select the blank one.
+Create the project from the Visual Studio templates in the CodeFluent Entities category.
+Select the blank one.

 CodeFluent Entities allows you to define entities and enumerations.
 You can use the ribbon of the graphical modeler, directly integrated into the Visual Studio.